tkhcl/IBM-UCx-PLUGIN-DOCS/docs/UCB/README.md

 ## Clover

-Atlassian Clover is a code coverage tool that collects and generates a report about the code covered through automatic testing.
-The Clover plug-in uploads Clover test results.
+Atlassian Clover is a code coverage tool that collects and generates a report about the code covered through automatictesting.

 ---